rselbach/jwtdebug/docs/CONFIG.md

 jwtdebug -format json -color=false -header -save-config
 ```

-This will save your current settings to a configuration file in your home directory.
+This saves your current settings to `~/.jwtdebug.json` in your home directory.
+The `-config` flag controls loading, not where `-save-config` writes.

 ### 2. Manually Creating the File